CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 If you want to use CloudReactor to monitor and manage your Tasks, [create a free CloudReactor account](https://dash.cloudreactor.io/signup).
-Monitoring and managing your first 10 Tasks is free!
+Monitoring and managing up to 25 Tasks is free!

 ### Setup AWS ECS infrastructure